Floorp-Projects/Floorp/dom/docs/Fission.rst

    A ``JSWindowActorParent / ``JSWindowActorChild`` pair instantiated for either of the ``iframe``'s would only be sending messages to and from that ``iframe``.

 #.
+There's only one pair per actor type, per frame.

+   For example, suppose we have a ``ContextMenu`` actor.
+The parent process can have up to N instances of the ``ContextMenuParent`` actor, where N is the number of frames that are currently loaded.
+For any individual frame though, there's only ever one `ContextMenuChild` associated with that frame.

+#.
 We can no longer assume full, synchronous access to the frame tree, even in content processes.

    This is a natural consequence of splitting frames to run out-of-process.

 #. ``JSWindowActorChild``'s live as long as the ``BrowsingContext`` they're associated with.

-  If in the previously mentioned DOM hierarchy, one of the ``<iframe>``s unload, any associated JSWindowActor pairs will be torn down.
+  If in the previously mentioned DOM hierarchy, one of the ``<iframe>``'s unload, any associated JSWindowActor pairs will be torn down.

 .. hint::
    JS Window Actors are "managed" by the WindowGlobal IPC Actors, and are implemented as JS classes (subclasses of ``JSWindowActorParent`` and ``JSWindowActorChild``) instantiated when requested for any particular window.
 Like the Frame Message Manager, they are ultimately using IPC Actors to communicate under the hood.